-In 2014, the major nationalities of smugglers were Hungarians (64), Serbs (56), Syrians (34), Kosovars (34), Romanians (32), Germans (32), Italians (24), Austrians (19), Turks (18), and Egyptians (17).
-They are largely male of all age groups.
-As human smuggling is a well organised crime, cooperation between old and new EU-MS on the one hand and source countries/countries of transit on the other is increasing.
+In 2015, the major nationalities of smugglers were Serbs (190), Romanians (141), Hungarians (139), Kosovars (74), Syrians (62), Austrians (57), Iraqis (42), Bulgarians (35), Russians (30) and Pakistani (26).
+They were largely male (93%) and well represented in all age groups.
+In 2016, the major nationalities of smugglers were Romanians (30), Hungarians (29) and Pakistani (17).
+As human smuggling is a well organised crime, administrative cooperation between old and new EU-MS on the one hand and source countries/countries of transit on the other is increasing.
 The outward movement of the Schengen-border at the end of 2007 has important consequences for the system of security controls both within Austria and across the enlarged region.
+(Figure 57)